How to setup x402-enabled endpoints with Monad support

 A facilitator service is optional but recommended in production.
 Facilitators can batch transactions, cover gas, handle refunds, and simplify client logic.

-Building x402 based app using Thirdweb facilitator
+Building an x402-based app using Thirdweb facilitator

 Prerequisites